Akylsolo/ITP-final-project/README.md

 Muratbek Akyl: library.py
 Maksut Alibi: main.py, JSON files, README

-## How to Run
+## How to run
 python test_library.py

-##OOP Concepts
+## OOP Concepts

--The project uses classes such as LibraryItem, Book, DigitalBook, User, and Library.
+- The project uses classes such as LibraryItem, Book, DigitalBook, User, and Library.
--Inheritance is used because Book inherits from LibraryItem, and DigitalBook inherits from Book.
+- Inheritance is used because Book inherits from LibraryItem, and DigitalBook inherits from Book.
--Polymorphism is used because get_info() works differently in LibraryItem, Book, and DigitalBook.
+- Polymorphism is used because get_info() works differently in LibraryItem, Book, and DigitalBook.
--Encapsulation is used with _id and _title fields.
+- Encapsulation is used with _id and _title fields.

-##Data Structures
+## Data Structures

--Dictionary is used for books and users because searching by ID is fast.
+- Dictionary is used for books and users because searching by ID is fast.
--List is used for borrowed books and history.
+- List is used for borrowed books and history.
--JSON is used for permanent data storage.
+- JSON is used for permanent data storage.

-##Advanced Python Features
+## Advanced Python Features

--The project uses a decorator for logging successful operations.
+- The project uses a decorator for logging successful operations.
--The project uses a generator to return books one by one.
+- The project uses a generator to return books one by one.

-##Testing
+## Testing
 The project uses assert statements to test searching, statistics, available books, and invalid users.